dmpratt/mslearn-synapse/Instructions/Labs/06-Synapselink-cosmos.md

     | 125 | Emma Brown |emma3@adventure-works.com |
     | 123 | Christy Zhu | christy12@adventure-works.com |

     Spark enables you to run complex data manipulation code to restructure and explore the data from Cosmos DB.
-In this case, the PySpark language enables you to navigate the JSOAN properties hierarchy to retrieve the child fields of the **customerdetails** field.
+In this case, the PySpark language enables you to navigate the JSON properties hierarchy to retrieve the child fields of the **customerdetails** field.

 9. Add another new code cell and enter the following code: